TheJalpa/mpv2mks1.4/README.txt

 in a real scenario, going to research a way to test this in a "real" scenario via artificial means to make sure it protects it as intended.
 - Ran some petg through it to make sure the nozzle temp vs extrusion was working, got wonderful petg barf as would expect.

+(third week)
+- prints going reliably, working fantastic.  still haven't finished buttoning up the case since it's still halfway hanging out of the printer, but it's printing beautifully.
+Changed a few things on the stepper calibration to make sure it was accurate.
+- bltouch also installed, working beautifully.
 Again, use this config at your own risk.
 I will be updating and testing as I find more information and get a chance to run through this and test the everliving crap out of this.